PASTORAL MINISTRY HANDBOOK | CHAPTER 8

 8. Notify the Bishop

 The cluster leader shall file a report of the examination and action taken with the bishop.
 This report should include copies of all documentation presented to the committee.
+Upon receipt of this report, a certificate will be provided to the local church for presentation to the lay minister.

 ¶104 Licensing Status